kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/operating-pipelines.md

 1. Back up and then delete checkpoint data (both HDFS and S3) for the streaming job.
 1. Start your new streaming session.

+A specific issue that I've run into a number of times is with output Parquet metadata stored in S3.
+Structured Streaming makes it clear that S3 is not a valid location to store checkpoint data, because it does not provide the consistency guarantees that a real filesystem does.
+What I have found, though, is that Spark appears to still insist on storing some metadata in S3 and uses this in combination with the actual checkpoint to store job state, preventing you from fully avoiding these consistency issues.

+In particular, Spark appears to look at "batch" numbers within the S3 metadata and skip batches which have already "occurred", which semantically makes no sense because batch numbers are meaningless and will not contain the same offsets from job to job.
+Luckily this appears to be rare, and I've managed to mostly avoid it, but I consider it to be a bug.

 ## Migrating from Vendored Solution to Kubernetes